tequdev/evernode-docs/docs/source/sdk/hotpocket/index.rst

 HotPocket SDK
 =============

-Use HotPocket SDK for dapp development and testing on your PC.
+Use HotPocket SDK for DApp development and testing on your PC.

 .. toctree::
    :maxdepth: 1

-   Getting started with DAPP development <hpdevkit/overview>
+   Getting started with DApp development <hpdevkit/overview>
    HotPocket Tutorials <tutorials/index>
    Libraries <libraries>
    Examples <examples>